ACEnglish/truvari/README.md

 ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/analysis/NIST_UnionSVs_12122017/

-VCF Header contigs & Exclude Bed
+Include Bed & VCF Header Contigs
 -----------

-Before parsing any files, the set of contigs in VCF headers of the base calls are subtracted from the comparison calls' set of contigs.
-This gives us a set of contigs to exclude from this analysis.
-Any comparison call on a contig not present in the base calls' VCF is not examined for TP/FP/FN.
+If an `--includebed` is provided, only base and comp calls overlapping the defined regions are used for comparison.
+This is equilavent to pre-filtering your base/comp calls with:

-An `--excludebed` file may be provided to remove calls in regions from comparison.
-This is functionally equivalent to running `bedtools subtract -A -a calls.vcf -b exclude.bed`.
+`(zgrep "#" my_calls.vcf.gz && bedtools intersect -u -a my_calls.vcf.gz -b include.bed) | bgzip > filtered.vcf.gz`

-It is important to note that any size/gt filtered numbers in the summary do not account for these excluded regions.
+If an `--includebed` is not provided, the comparison is restricted to only the contigs present in the base VCF heaer.
+Therefore, any comparison calls on contigs not in the base calls will not be counted toward summary statistics and will not be present in any output vcfs.